Creative Antarctica

 Detail from Mawson-Station Time slice, 2022.
 Copyright Martin Walch

-Dr Martin Walch is a Tasmanian artist who lives and works in Hobart, where he coordinates the Photography program at the School of Creative Arts and Media, University of Tasmania.
+Dr Martin Walch is a Tasmanian artist who lives and works in Hobart, where he coordinates the Photography program at the School of Creative and Performing Arts, University of Tasmania.

 He works across a range of media including photography, video, sound, computer programming and data visualisation.